ocaml/ocaml.org/data/tutorials/language/0lg_11_imperative.md

 Stack overflow during evaluation (looping recursion?).
 ```

-If a million element list is not enough, use a billion.
+If a million-element list is not enough, use a billion.

 However, in some circumstances, it is possible to avoid this issue by using a [_tail recursive_](https://en.wikipedia.org/wiki/Tail_call) function.
 Here is how list length can be implemented using this technique
 ```ocaml